 Hearing Aid UK's Coronavirus Statement

-The government has recently announced and released documentation identifying that audiology is an essential service and should continue to be provided.
-Therefore, our hearing healthcare services have been adapted according to the new guidelines set by the government.
-We are also receiving constant support and advice from the professional bodies below on new practice procedures, infection control and protection.
+Since May 2020, the government announced and released documentation identifying that audiology is an essential service and should continue to be provided.
+Therefore, our hearing healthcare services are constantly being adapted according to new guidelines set by the government.
+We are also receiving constant support and advice from our professional bodies on new practice procedures, infection control and protection.

 To find out how we can help you and your hearing during and after the pandemic safely or for any other information, read our recent article - 'Audiology Services During & After Coronavirus' here call us free on 0800 5677621